Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 ![picture](resources/pictures/memes/Meme-Leader.jpg)

+Cases where I organized and supported processes for work and education:

 #### Project Team Leading.
 Was the Lead Developer on a short-term project:

 - Oct 2021 - Dec 2021.
-Managed 2 developers: work planning, meeting holding, development support.
+Organized work in a team of 3 developers: work planning, meeting holding, development support.

 #### EPAM Educational Programs.
 Participated as a Mentor in 2 runs: